felipefca/go-api-event/README.md

 # go-api-event
-Esta aplicação é uma API em Go que utiliza gin-gonic.
-Publica eventos no RabbitMQ e faz query no Redis
+This application is a Go API that uses gin-gonic.
+It publishes events to RabbitMQ and queries Redis

 [![LinkedIn][linkedin-shield]][linkedin-url]